COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Trustees of the Fund, which is now administered by Heritage New Zealand, have substantially allocated the total pool of funding available, however a small amount of funding could potentially be available in the future, should any allocated projects not uplift their funds.

-Once the fund has been officially opened, the Council will contact all owners of heritage sites, vegetation/habitat sites and notable trees, inviting applications to the fund.
+The Council contacted all owners of heritage sites, vegetation/habitat sites and notable trees in May 2019, inviting applications to the fund.
+You can apply here